Fabioo798/202301-W2CH3-Fabio-Dinoia/readme.md

 -initial commit with : editorconfig, .gitignore, readme.md, package,json

--create configuration branch and install eslint, huskies, jess;
+-create configuration branch and install eslint, huskies, jest, connect with sonarcloud;

 -create branch with JS files and complete first 3 ste of challanges;

 -create other branch and complete other 3 step of the challange;

+-failing in getting the 100% of the coverage due tu issue with boolemian values;